 - Pelvic floor exercises may prevent prolapse occurring secondary to pelvic floor laxity and are strongly advised before and after childbirth.

-- Smoking cessation will reduce chronic cough.
+- Smoking cessation will reduce chronic cough (and therefore intra-abdominal pressure).

 - Weight loss if overweight or obese.